Traditional smokers make it difficult to control temperatures. Using these, you run the risk of undercooked meat that can make you sick.

 There is an easy to read thermometer installed on the front of the door with dual latches to help keep the grill properly sealed during smoking.

 The front access water tray, grease cup, and wood chip tray makes it easy to use and allows you to quickly add water or more chips or pellets while in use.
+Learn how to use wood chips in an electric smoker.

 - More affordable than some other options